 In recent years, the world has increasingly asked why – in so many walks of life – men often get the majority of opportunities.
-This is particularly conspicuous in conducting where stark statistics show we’re far from equality.
+This is particularly conspicuous in conducting where stark statistics show we are far from equality.

-Only one British orchestra has a female principal conductor.
-Only six women conductors have titled roles amid the several hundred conductors on the staff of professional British orchestras.
-At our last count, only 22 of the 371 conductors represented by British agents were female.
-That’s 5.5%.
+At our last count, only two British orchestras had a female principal conductor, and only five women conductors had titled roles amid the several hundred conductors on the staff of professional British orchestras.
+Furthermore, as at January 2023, only 52 of the 463 conductors represented by British agents were female.
+While that 11.2% is better than the 9% we recorded in 2020 and 5.5% in 2017, it is still a long way from equality.

 People frequently cite this as being a ‘grass roots’ problem and that more needs doing to encourage women at early stages to take up conducting, stick with it, and develop the skills needed for the profession.
 At the Royal Philharmonic Society, we are proud to present the UK’s foremost initiative to help women do just that.
 It was the idea of pioneering conductor

-At the heart of the initiative is a range of courses for aspiring women conductors held at venues nationally.
-Alongside these, we are ardently involved in advocacy, discourse and planning with colleagues sector-wide to ensure women are better represented on the podium and that the current imbalance is one day consigned forever to the past.
+Alongside our courses, we are ardently involved in advocacy, discourse and planning with colleagues sector-wide to ensure women are better represented on the podium and that the current imbalance is one day consigned forever to the past.

 "RPS Women Conductors is doing something fantastic: a programme for women conductors led by the very gifted Alice Farnham.
 A chance to explore issues, musical and interpersonal, faced by the leader of an orchestra who happens to be a woman!" - Sir Antonio Pappano